 We’re committed to fostering an open platform and accelerating your time to insight, so we’re rolling out a few new features to help relieve development overhead when integrating with Optimizely’s experiment data.
-We’ve released a command-line tool called oevents for data scientists and other technical users to load just the data they need from the Optimizely platform, without a production ETL job in place.
+We’ve released a command-line tool called oevents for data scientists and other technical users to load just the data they need from the Optimizely digital experience platform, without a production ETL job in place.
 Check out a demo of oevents in action.
 We’ve built an integration with Snowflake to automatically load your Enriched Events Export data into a Snowflake instance with zero engineering work needed.
 We’re also supporting a new Fivetran integration that automatically loads Enriched Events and other Optimizely data into a destination of choice.
 All three of these new capabilities are generally available today.

 Introducing Labs: A collection of integrations and tutorials for working with Optimizely data and APIs

 We’ve introduced a new section of our website called Labs.
 Labs are a library of reference implementations and integrations for you to extend Optimizely’s platform.
 Labs includes recipes for integrating Optimizely SDKs for specific programming language frameworks, reference code for sending data between Optimizely and different data providers, and Jupyter notebooks to enable more complex experiment analyses.
 All of these labs are open-source and hosted on Github.
 To learn more go to optimizely.com/labs.

 Optimizely Labs – Collection of reference implementations and integrations

 - Watch the Opticon keynote live today to learn more about all of these new solutions

 - Come to our co-founder Pete Koomen’s Opticode workshop tomorrow where he’ll be showing how to uncover insights in data using these new solutions.